 Of course, we also use Flutter for iOS and Android apps in our projects because sometimes the solution Google provided us with becomes the most optimal choice.

 Our Flutter app examples include a pretty interesting case study, a detailed description of which is here.
 In this short article, we explain to you how to apply a gradient to a particular object in the picture (say, if you want to cover only the cat's face with gradient).
 The task is more complicated than it seems at first glance, but Google Flutter helped us to solve it at a high level.

 Google is actively promoting Flutter, and the approach is paying off: the mobile SDK is increasingly in demand.
 Moreover, soon Google Flutter might be able to push other cross-platform development tools back, especially if Fuchsia becomes more popular.
 So it makes sense to get acquainted with Flutter’s main features right away.

-On the other hand, we’re well aware that, over time, a new open source library to build cross-platform applications may appear, with every chance to surpass all the solutions described.
+On the other hand, we’re well aware that, over time, a new open-source library to build cross-platform applications may appear, with every chance to surpass all the solutions described.
 Why not?

 Anyway, we'll watch the mobile and web market and keep you up to date, so follow our blog.
-And contact us if you need advice or have an interesting project in mind.